 You will answer general questions about your family and assets so the program can guide you toward the right product.
 The platform will walk you through the entire process, and you’ll fill in your personal information as you go.

 If you have questions, open the live chat to talk with a customer service representative.
 You can preview your completed documents before entering payment information.
 Then, you can print the forms yourself or have Trust & Will ship them to your house for free.

 Remember: the documents aren’t legally binding until you sign them.
 Often, signing requires two witnesses and a notary, so follow the instructions to make sure your documents are fully legal.

 Just like life insurance, an emergency fund, and investment accounts, an estate plan is a key part of your overall financial plan.
-Trust & Will offers an easy-to-use solution to create legal documents for your will, trust, or appointment of a guardian for your minor children.
+Trust & Will offers an easy-to-use solution to create legal documents for your will or trust.

 The cost is significantly less than hiring an attorney.
 Create your estate plan with Trust & Will and you’ll have peace of mind knowing you’ve taken care of your final affairs.
 Hopefully, this Trust & Will review helped you see how this company can make estate planning simple and effective for you!